-• Ensure that the drilling machine is firmly positioned that damage to the core by movement or vibration is prevented.

-Drill to a sufficient depth to ensure that after the outer 20 % (with a maximum of 50 mm) of the core length remaining length of core is sufficient for testing.
+- Ensure that the drilling machine is firmly positioned that damage to the core by movement or vibration is prevented. - Drill to a sufficient depth to ensure that after the outer 20 % (with a maximum of 50 mm) of the core length (i.e. the portion that contains the surface layer of the concrete member or section) has been cut off, the remaining length of core is sufficient for testing.